fairviewrobotics/fairviewrobotics.github.io-old/README.md

 NPM scripts that are [custom](https://stackoverflow.com/questions/36433461/how-do-i-add-a-custom-script-to-my-package-json-file-that-runs-a-javascript-file) need to start like so `npm run COMMAND`

-Also, the deploy command runs the build command then deploys using [gh-pages](https://github.com/tschaub/gh-pages#gh-pages) to push the build folder.
+Also, the deploy command runs the build command (`npm run build`) then deploys the build folder using [gh-pages](https://github.com/tschaub/gh-pages#gh-pages) up to the gh-pages branch.